DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 {{ cli("kiara", "data", "explain", "--properties", "alias:journals_graph", extra_env={"KIARA_CONTEXT": "_getting_started", "CONSOLE_WIDTH": "240"}, max_height=240) }}

 All good.
-Also, check out the meteadata *kiara* knows about the graph already.
+Also, check out the metadata *kiara* knows about the graph already.

 ### Side-note: investigating the graph value lineage

 *kiara* keeps track of all the modules and inputs that went into producing a value, basically its entire ancestry.
-This is not the place to explain why, and how that can be very power- and use-full.
+This is not the place to explain why, and how that can be very powerful and useful.
 But if you are ever interested about what went into creating a particular value, you can do this with:

 {{ cli("kiara", "data", "explain", "--lineage", "alias:journals_graph",  extra_env={"KIARA_CONTEXT": "_getting_started", "COLUMN_WIDTH": "140"}) }}